mlflow/mlflow/.github/pull_request_template.md

 2. Click `Details` on the right to open the job page of CircleCI.
 3. Click the `Artifacts` tab.
 4. Click `docs/build/html/index.html`.
-5. Find the affected pages / sections and make sure they render correctly.
+5. Find the changed pages / sections and make sure they render correctly.

 ## Release Notes